Exquisite Electric Filth

 Vintage fuzz units will invariably be somewhat misbehaved and produce a lot of treble, but this will be sorted out by the overdrive

 • turn on the overdrive: once the overdrive is on, it will compress the fuzz´ huge volume step achieved by ramping up the guitar´s volume.
-Ideally it will limit the fuzz´ temperament and impart its sonic footprint in a benign way.
+The fuzz' volume will this way end up much higher than unity.
+Ideally the overdrive will limit the fuzz´ temperament and impart its sonic footprint in a benign way.

 • Use some basic loudness